weaviate-tutorials/odsc-ai-builders-2025/README.md

 >     - We will use pre-embedded data for this workshop, so the expense will be for queries only & minimal
 >     - Still, please set a budget limit in your account for extra safety

-No additional setup is required for using Cohere.

 You can use your own Cohere API key in the notebook.

-However, if you don't have one - you can use a shared key, as shown in the notebooks.
+You can use a free "trial" key, which should be sufficient for this workshop.

 ### 1.2.2 Option 2: Ollama